Skip to content

 Important Notes

-• Type requirements for merge: Only dictionaries are merged.
-If either input is not a dictionary (e.g., a list or scalar), the node returns json2 as the result.
+• Type requirement for merging: Merging applies to dictionaries (objects).
+If either input is not a dictionary after parsing, the node returns json2 as-is.

 Troubleshooting

-• Fields not merging as expected: Confirm 'merge_mode' is set to 'deep' for recursive merging.
-In 'shallow' mode, only top-level keys are considered and json2 overwrites json1.
+• Nested data not merging: Verify merge_mode is set to 'deep'.
+In 'shallow' mode, only top-level keys are considered.